Where Tony Stands

 Repurposing our libraries.
 The city has 44 libraries.
 We need to make sure we are getting the most out of our libraries.
 Too many times, we have more staff in the library than there are patrons.
 And, we are not providing a relevant service.
 We all know HISD is going through some very difficult times; we cannot let HISD fail.
 One way we could help is by repurposing our libraries and making sure they are being used for our youth.
 Whether it be pre-school programs or after-school programs, we can support the school system and help give the kids something worthwhile and educational to do, all the while keeping them off the streets.
 I already have experts coming up with a plan on how we can do better with our libraries.
 The city employs more than 460 people at our libraries and spends more than $40 million per year on operating costs.
 This is an important service that the city provides.
 We can do it much better.

 5G.
 A lot has been said about 5G.
-Many think it is something that produces radiation or micro-waves that make people sick.
-This may or may not be true, if you are talking about AT&T or Verizon’s version of 5G.
-But that’s not what I am talking about.
 We don’t need to put base stations all over the city, in neighborhoods that don’t want them.
-If we do what I call REAL 5G, we need very few base stations and yet we will have connectivity that will allow you to download your favorite movie in less than three seconds.
+If we use what I call REAL 5G, we would need very few base stations and yet we will have connectivity that would allow you to download your favorite movie in less than three seconds.
 So far, the large companies have failed at real 5G.
 But, winning technology is currently being tested right now in various countries that will completely change the landscape of how we communicate with one another–with no danger to our health!
-I’ve met with those on the forefront of this effort.
-They are Texans.
-We can make Houston the leader in real 5G, with no adverse health effects.
-This is the future.
+I’ve met with those on the forefront of this effort – they are Texans.
+We can make Houston the leader in real 5G.

 My father was a union meat cutter.
 I have always believed that there are only two places a worker has a chance to get a fair shake: in a court room or through the union.
 The current mayor has sought, in court, to declare collective bargaining unconstitutional.
 When I’m Mayor, I will immediately drop that suit, not only because it has no legal merit and is a waste of taxpayer money, but also because I know the importance of unions in the workplace.
 We shouldn’t have the city engaged in litigation with firefighters, period.

 We live in a dynamic, entrepreneurial, diverse, can-do city.
 I believe Houston has some of the most creative and generous people in the United States.
 We are all in this together.
 For several years, I attended the various galas and balls that occur in the city each year.
-At these galas, you dress up in your Sunday best and mingle with all of the “important” people in Houston.
 The people who throw these galas are wonderful people who are trying to raise money for many important causes.
 I applaud them and encourage them to keep up the fight!
-As Mayor, I will encourage a new type of volunteerism.
+As mayor, I will encourage a new type of volunteerism.
 I believe that if you ask, people will help.